nfvlabs/openvim/README.md

 #History

 Openvim was originally part of OpenMANO, an open source project providing a practical implementation of an ETSI MANO stack: a VIM (openvim), and NFVO+VNFM (openmano) and a GUI (openmano-gui).
-With the creation of ETSI Open Source MANO (OSM), the component implementing NFVO+VNFM has been contributed to OSM.
-Openvim will continue to exist as a separte project.
+With the creation of ETSI Open Source MANO (OSM), the NFVO+VNFM (openmano) was contributed to OSM as seed code.
+From OSM Release 1, the VIM (openvim) has also been contributed to OSM.
+Openvim is maintained now by OSM, and this repository will be kept as fall-back.
+The up-to-date repo of openvim is located at [OSM openvim repo](https://osm.etsi.org/gitweb/?p=osm/openvim.git;a=summary)

 #Releases